 Adam Khoo regularly travels the South East Asia’n region for business purposes.
 He is at an airport almost every other week and gets bumped into many people who know him as Singapore’s youngest self made millionaire.

 On one such occasion he was traveling by plane, someone came up to him and looked rather shocked.
 The stranger asked, ‘How come a millionaire like you is traveling economy?’
 Adam Khoo replied , ‘That’s why I am a millionaire.’
 The stranger looked pretty confused.

 This again confirms that greatest lie ever told about wealth (which I wrote about in my latest book.
 Many people have been brainwashed to think that millionaires have to wear Gucci, Hugo Boss, Rolex, and sit on first class in air travel.
+Not every millionaire flies in a private jet and not everyone who flies in a jet is a millionaire.
+Many of the people you see in a private plane have charted it through a company like Jettly.com for a special, once-in-a-lifetime occasion and if millionaires always splashed out on fancy air travel then they wouldn’t be millionaires for very long.
 This is why so many people never become rich because the moment they earn more money, they think that it is only natural that they spend more, putting them back to square one.

 The truth is that most self-made millionaires are frugal and only spend on what is necessary and of value.
 That is why they are able to accumulate and multiply their wealth so much faster.